 On the other hand, as an employer, you may decide that you want employees to work from home (either for some or all of their contracted hours) on a permanent basis.
 Our Workbox section on Relocation discusses the circumstances in which you can rely on 'mobility clauses' (which state that you can change the place of work) and what to do if there is no mobility clause in the contract.

-Our main Homeworking page includes examples of potential pros and cons of homeworking for both employers and employees, and other issues that you will want to consider if you are moving to long-term homeworking.
+Our main Homeworking page includes examples of potential pros and cons of homeworking for both employers and employees, and other issues to consider if you are moving to long-term homeworking.